alibaba/rax/docs/zh-Hans/component/slider.md

 /** @jsx createElement */

 import {Component, createElement, render} from 'rax';

+import Text from 'rax-text';
+import View from 'rax-view';
+import Button from 'rax-button';
+import Image from 'rax-image';
+import ScrollView from 'rax-scrollview';
-import {mount} from 'rax-mounter';
+import Slider from 'rax-slider';
-import {
+import Touchable from 'rax-touchable';
-  Text,
-  View,
-  Button,
-  Image,
-  ScrollView,
-  Slider,
-  TouchableHighlight,
-} from 'rax-components';

 let styles = {
   slider: {